bfraboni/FastGaussianBlur/README.md

 The above graph shows the average exectution time of blur algorithm w.r.t pixel number on Ryzen 7 2700X.
 The dashed blue line highlights the fact that column major traversal of large image buffer may result in cache incohenrency.
 Hence we can perform image buffer transpositions and only cache coherent row major traversals to mitigate the problem.
 However the transposition step is not a cache friendly operation thus on large image buffer we observe the slope w/ transpose slowly increasing w.r.t image size.
 Performing the image transposition with fixed squared blocks per thread helps preserving the cache coherency and results in the fastest version of the algortihm (flip bloc).

+## Acknowledgments

+Special thanks to Jean-Claude Iehl (@jciehl) for our insightful discussions and his passion for making code simple and fast.

 ## Licence

 You may use, distribute and modify this code under the terms of the MIT license.
 For further details please refer to : https://mit-license.org/